kousuke-nakano/turbotutorials/README.md

 ![license](https://img.shields.io/github/license/kousuke-nakano/turbotutorials) ![release](https://img.shields.io/github/release/kousuke-nakano/turbotutorials/all.svg) ![fork](https://img.shields.io/github/forks/kousuke-nakano/turbotutorials?style=social) ![stars](https://img.shields.io/github/stars/kousuke-nakano/turbotutorials?style=social)

+The tutorials are deployed from `GitHub Pages <https://kousuke-nakano.github.io/turbotutorials/>`_.

 This document includes ``TurboRVB``, ``TurboGenius``, and ``TurboWorkflows`` tutorials.
 Only reStructuredText files are distributed.
 Indeed, you should generate the HTML documents by yourself using `sphinx`.
 To generate the documents, first you should install the `sphinx` using pip module::

     pip install sphinx